Keane-Tan/N-1Plots/README.md

 ```
 You can also remove individual jobs or all jobs from just one or two schedulers.
 Read more on https://uscms.org/uscms_at_work/computing/setup/batch_systems.shtml#condor_monitor.

-To release a held job:
+To release held jobs from a scheduler:
 ```
 condor_release -name [scheduler].fnal.gov -all
 ```